 How long do you recommend for a visit?

 There is a lot to see and do here at Bletchley Park, so we recommend four to five hours for a visit, however, the tickets you purchase are Annual Passes and therefore you are welcome to return as many times as you wish within a year of your first visit date.

 What should I wear?

 A visit to Bletchley Park involves both indoor and outdoor activities, we would recommend outdoor clothing and footwear to get the most out of your visit.
 Any heel which covers an area smaller than a postage stamp can cause irreparable damage to floors and carpets.
 We regret, therefore, that sharp-heeled shoes are not permitted.

 What measures are Bletchley Park taking to make my visit safe?

 Your enjoyment and comfort and that of our staff and volunteers, is our highest priority.
-That’s why we’re limiting the number of people on site and continuing with timed entry slots, including for Friends and existing Annual Season Pass holders.
-We are also maintaining some one-way routes through buildings, keeping our hand sanitiser stations and asking everyone to respect other people’s space.
+That’s why we’re encouraging you to book your visit online, including for Friends and existing Annual Pass holders.
+We also have hand sanitiser stations and are asking everyone to respect other people’s space.